An Overview of Emtriva (Emtricitabine)

 Brand Name: Emtriva

-Contact your health care provider right away if you have any of the following symptoms that may signal lactic acidosis:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of lactic acidosis:

-Contact your health care provider right away if you have any of the following symptoms that may signal liver problems:
+Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

 While taking emtricitabine, it is important to keep all of your appointments with your health care provider.

 Emtricitabine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults, children, and infants.
-Emtricitabine is always used in combination with other anti-HIV medicines.
+Emtricitabine is always used in combination with other HIV medicines.

 Before taking emtricitabine, tell your health care provider:

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.